Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 <p>Evasion</p>
 </blockquote></td>
 <td><blockquote>
-<p>When the target takes a Move Action away from you, reflexively move to stay within the same Range Band.
-This does not cosume a Move Action.</p>
+<p>When the target takes a Move Action <em>away</em> from you, reflexively move one range band toward them.
+This does not consume a Move Action.</p>
 </blockquote></td>
 </tr>
 <tr class="odd">